Germany free again from foot-and-mouth disease (FMD), several cases in Hungary and Slovakia

 - FMD is harmless to humans.
 Under today’s hygiene conditions, pasteurised milk or milk products pose no risk to consumer health.
 The experiences gained with FMD outbreaks in the past support this assessment.
 Individual infections in humans who had direct and intensive contact with infected cloven-hoofed animals or with the FMD virus itself are described in technical literature.
 In these rare cases, the illnesses took a benign course.

-FMD is a disease listed with the World Organisation for Animal Health (WOAH).
+FMD is a disease listed with the WOAH.
 The disease has the potential for rapid spreading, irrespective of national borders.
 It can have severe animal health and socio-economic effects and can result in heavy economic losses due to restrictions in the international trade in animals and animal products.

 Measures in case of an FMD outbreak